Differently (song)

 "Differently" is a song recorded by Australian pop singer Cassie Davis.
 It is the second single taken off her debut album of the same name.
-It features guest vocals from Travie McCoy, the lead singer of American hip hop group Gym Class Heroes.
+It features guest vocals from Travie McCoy, the lead vocalist of American hip hop group Gym Class Heroes.
 Signed copies of the single are available if pre-ordered at Sanity or JB Hi-Fi.
-The song went gold on 18 September 2009, confirmed via her Twitter page.
+The song went gold on 18 September 2009.